Nexmo/nexmo-developer/_use_cases/en/number-insight-async-tutorial.md

 When the Number Insight API finishes processing your request, it alerts your application via a [webhook](/concepts/guides/webhooks).
 The webhook provides a mechanism for Vonage's servers to communicate with yours.

-For your application to be accessible to VOnage's servers, it must be publicly available on the Internet.
+For your application to be accessible to Vonage's servers, it must be publicly available on the Internet.
 A simple way to achieve this during development and testing is to use [ngrok](https://ngrok.com), a service that exposes local servers to the public Internet over secure tunnels.
 See [this blog post](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) for more details.

 Download and install [ngrok](https://ngrok.com), then start it with the following command: